TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2020- Georgia Election Racketeering Prosecution.md

 		- Criminal Attempt to Commit Filing False Documents
 		- Conspiracy to Commit Forgery in the First Degree
 		- Conspiracy to Commit False Statements and Writings
-		- 23
+		- Solicitation of Violation of Oath by Public Officer
 		- False Statements and Writings
 	- John Charles Eastman -
 		- Violation of the Georgia RICO (Racketeer Influenced And Corrupt Organizations) Act
 		- Solicitation of Violation of Oath by Public Officer
 		- Conspiracy to Commit Impersonating a Public Officer
 		- Conspiracy to Commit Forgery in the First Degree
-		- Conspiracy to Commit False Statements and Writings
+		- Conspiracy to Commit FALSE STATEMENTS AND WRITINGS
 		- Criminal Attempt to Commit Filing False Documents
 		- Conspiracy to Commit Forgery in the First Degree
 		- Conspiracy to Commit False Statements and Writings